BerjisTech/GiftersClub-iOS/IAP.md

 - ASC → Users and Access → Sandbox → Testers → + Create tester (email not tied to an Apple ID).
 - Run on device/simulator, initiate a purchase, sign in with the sandbox tester when prompted.

+### IAP Statuses in App Store Connect

+- Missing Metadata: One or more required fields are missing.
+Fix by adding Display Name, Description, Localization, Screenshot, and a Price Tier; set Cleared for Sale = Yes.
+- Ready to Submit: Metadata complete; the IAP will be reviewed with your next app version submission (link it in the App Version’s “In‑App Purchases” section).
+- Waiting for Review / In Review: Apple is reviewing the IAP.
+- Approved: IAP can go live with your app release.

+Review Information (what to include):
+- Test account credentials if your app requires login prior to purchase.
+- Step-by-step path to the purchase UI (e.g., Profile → Buy Tokens → select pack).
+- Clarify expected result (e.g., 70 tokens credited per `gift_token`).

 ## App Integration (Already Implemented)

 - `StoreKitService` loads products, performs purchases, and POSTs to a Supabase Edge Function for validation and crediting.